|

 refilled ones – and avoid chip resetters.

 press with a protective matt pvc film.
-These have now been in an outside
+These were in an outside

-window for 6 months and show little sign of fading.
+window for over 2 years with little sign of fading.
 So if you want

 ordinary photos printed on any printer to last longer, laminate them.( A4 pouch